nikola-kovacevic/learning-notes/notes/Databases/Theory/CAP-Theorem.md

 title: CAP Theorem
 ---

-## What is the CAP theorem?
+## Introduction

 CAP theorem claims that a distributed system can deliver only two of three desired characteristics: consistency, availability, and partition tolerance.
-It’s essential to understand the CAP theorem when designing a cloud app so that you can choose a data management system that delivers the characteristics your application needs most.
+It’s essential to understand the CAP theorem when designing a cloud app so that we can choose a data management system that delivers the characteristics our application needs most.

 CAP stands for: